Killing of Johnny Robinson

 Johnny Robinson (1947–1963) was a young African-American teenager who, at age 16, was shot and killed by a police officer in the unrest following the 16th Street Baptist Church bombing in Birmingham, Alabama.
-Robinson and several others were allegedly throwing rocks at a car draped with a Confederate flag.
 A Birmingham police officer, Jack Parker, who was riding in the back seat of a police car, shot and killed Robinson.
-Parker was never indicted for the killing and claimed that he had only fired a warning shot, and that a stray pellet must have killed Robinson.
+Parker was never indicted for the killing.

 Background

-Johnny Robinson was born in 1947 and had a difficult upbringing in Birmingham, as the city had seen 50 racially driven bombings from 1945 to 1963.
+Johnny Robinson was born in 1947.
+He had a difficult upbringing in Birmingham, as the city had seen 50 racially driven bombings between 1945 and 1963.
 He was the oldest of three children and attended the Alberta Shields School.
 A few years prior to his death, Robinson's father was murdered by a neighbor, leaving his mother alone to raise her children in a city fraught with racial violence.

-Robinson had a juvenile record.
-At 13 years old he was arrested on suspicion of burglary and grand larceny.
+The officer who shot Robinson was a head of a lodge of a fraternal order of police.
+He had put his signature to an ad in the newspaper arguing against integration in the police.